-This document may not be republished or reprinted in electronic or paper format except by prior written permission of The Sedona ConferenceSM.
-Bar Associations, judicial education programs and other non-profit organizations will generally be granted royalty-free licenses; for others the license generally requires a \$20/per copy royalty.
-Organizations and individuals may, of course, feel free to provide a link to the electronic version of this document at The Sedona ConferenceSM website (www.thesedonaconference.org) without charge provided that proper attribution to The Sedona ConferenceSM is included in the reference.
-For further information, or to request reprint permission, contact The Sedona Conference at tsc@sedona.net or 1-866-860-6600.
-The Sedona Principles is available for free download for personal use at www.thesedonaconference.org.
+This document may be republished or reprinted in electronic or paper format only with prior written permission of The Sedona ConferenceSM.
+Bar Associations, judicial education programs and other non-profit organizations will be granted royalty-free licenses; for others the license requires a \$20/per copy royalty.
+Organizations and individuals may provide a link to the electronic version of this document at The Sedona ConferenceSM website (www.thesedonaconference.org) without charge provided that proper attribution to The Sedona ConferenceSM is included.
+For further information, or to request reprint permission, contact The Sedona Conference at tsc@sedona.net.